Improving the efficiency of learning-based error mitigation: Benchmark results

 For both methods, we compare mean and maximal absolute errors obtained for a given $N_t$ from a sample of $10$ sets of training circuits.
-To further randomize results for each set of training circuits we perform independent measurements of the circuit of interest.
-We gather the results and plot them versus total shot cost of the mitigation, $N^{\rm tot}_s$, in Figure~\ref{fig:toronto}.
+Furthermore, for each set of training circuits we perform independent measurements of the circuit of interest.
+We gather the results in Fig.~\ref{fig:toronto} and plot them versus total shot cost of the mitigation, $N^{\rm tot}_s$.

 Figure~\ref{fig:toronto} shows data acquired with standard and efficient CDR methods.
-We concentrate on the realistic regime of $N_s^{\rm tot} \in [3 \cdot 10^4, 3.2 \cdot 10^5]$ and show maximum and minimum errors obtained with both methods.
+We concentrate on the realistic regime of $N_s^{\rm tot} \in [3 \cdot 10^4, 3.2 \cdot 10^5]$ and show maximum and mean errors obtained with both methods.
 We observe that the new efficient CDR method displays better performance as well as faster convergence with increasing $N_s^{\rm tot}$.
 These results show a substantial improvement of up to an order of magnitude for the new, efficient method.
 Importantly, efficient CDR reaches its correction capabilities already at small shot budgets.
 This makes it a preferable tool for applications that require the execution of many different quantum circuits.
 This is a typical situation in many approaches involving variational quantum algorithms.

-\subsection{Quantum computer noise model}
+\subsubsection{Quantum computer noise model}

 We perform a more detailed benchmark using a noise model obtained by performing full process tomography of basic gates available on IBM's Ourense quantum computer.
 Namely, we additionally examine the effect of varying $N_s$ on the performance of shot-efficient CDR.
 Furthermore, we analyze larger $Q$ and gather better statistics using larger samples of training circuits.
 The noise model is described in detail in Appendix~\ref{app:model}.
-Taking into account that the device is an early generation, already retired quantum computer and that we mitigate circuits with larger $Q$ and depth than in the case of our real-hardware implementation we reduced gate error rates in the model by a factor of $10$ with respect to the original Ourense noise model.
-This allows us to perform the analysis for noise strengths for which basic CDR provide good quality of error mitigation.
+Taking into account that the device is an early generation, already retired quantum computer and that we mitigate circuits with larger $Q$ and depth than in the case of our real-hardware implementation, we reduced gate error rates in the model by a factor of $10$ with respect to the original Ourense noise model.
+This allows us to perform the analysis for noise strengths for which basic CDR provides good quality of error mitigation.
 While current quantum computers may have noise strengths larger than assumed here, we expect that improvements in quantum computing architectures will reduce the error rates in the near-future.